edwardlavender/flapper/README.md

 [fishtrack3d](https://github.com/aspillaga/fishtrack3d) and
-[actel](https://github.com/hugomflavio/actel)), with a particular focus on the provision of tools that integrate PAT and archival data for improved inference of patterns of space use, especially for benthic/demersal species.
+[actel](https://github.com/hugomflavio/actel)), with a particular focus on the provision of tools that integrate PAT and archival data for improved inference of patterns of space use, including for pelagic and benthic/demersal species.
 To this end, `flapper` contains functions in the following themes: